 Prof. Cadena has examined the immigration responses to policies and labor market shocks including welfare reform, the minimum wage, and the great recession.
 He has also examined incomplete take-up of interest-free student loans and the role of impatience in suboptimal human capital investment, including high school and college dropout behavior.
-In ongoing research, he is examining the role of the business cycle in college major choices and the role of migrant networks in transmitting economic shocks across international boundaries.
+His recent publications examine the role of the business cycle in college major choices and the role of migrant networks in transmitting economic shocks across international boundaries.
+His ongoing research estimates the impact of anti-poverty programs on labor market outcomes and well-being.

 keywords